jeremymouzin/fem-rock-paper-scissors/README-template.md

 So instead of scaling down the whole pentagon I just scaled down buttons using a CSS variable `--scale-buttons` and it worked like a charm.
 I had to refactor a lot of CSS I did to avoid duplicating stuff.
 Refactoring CSS is the best part because it helps you write less CSS in the end for the same result which is very satisfaying!

+### Step 12: Accessibility

+I run Lighthouse on Chrome to get some clues about what could be improved, thanks to this tool, I did some improvements:

+- I added ARIA labels for buttons (paper, scissors etc.)
+- I reorder the buttons so that when you select them with the keyboard, it turns in a clock-wise order which is more playful
+- I used a bit of JavaScript to ease playing again and avoid useless typing:
+  - When displaying results after a fight, the play again button is immediately focused, you just have to type ENTER and boom you can play again (otherwise you have to type on TAB and then ENTER)
+  - When getting back to buttons choices the first button at the top is immediately focus (selected) avoiding again the use of the TAB button and saving one more key stroke!

+I have a 100 accessibility score on Lighthouse.

 ## Author

 - My JavaScript Course website - [JavaScript de Zéro](https://www.javascriptdezero.com)